 Why should you use SWOT Analysis?

-SWOT analysis allows you to clearly state and highlight the most important features of your strategy, positive and negative.
+An event SWOT analysis allows you to clearly state and highlight the most important features of your strategy, positive and negative.

 Taking the time to highlight your strengths and the different opportunities can allow you to focus in on them or address them more directly, and in contrast, outlining the weaknesses and threats can give you the chance to make strategy corrections and be aware of things that can sabotage your efforts.